evhub/coconut/HELP.md

 abc = (| a, b, c |)
 ```

 Unlike Python iterators, lazy lists can be iterated over multiple times and still return the same result.

-Unlike a Python list, however, using a lazy list, it is possible to define the values used in the following expressions as needed without raising a `NameError`:
+Unlike Python lists, however, using a lazy list, it is possible to define the values used in the following expressions as needed without raising a `NameError`:

 ```coconut
 abcd = (| d(a), d(b), d(c) |)  # a, b, c, and d are not defined yet